randomecho/oscommerce-scrumble/repatriator/README.md

 ## Usage

 1. Load the page in your browser.
-E.g.,
+For example,

         http://example.com/admin/repatriator.php

 2. Select the correct country per address
 3. Select the correct state/province where/if applicable
 4. Click "Save"